HPCAQuam/Quam/README.md

-# 🔬 Quam: A Cross-Layer Power-Law-Aware Quantization Accelerator for Efficient LLM Inference
+# 🔬 Quam: A Cross-Layer Power-Law-Aware Quantization Accelerator for LLM Inference

 This repository contains the source code for **Quam**, a cross-layer quantization framework and accelerator design for efficient large language model (LLM) inference.